Chris Adler

 Christopher James Adler (born November 23, 1972) is an American musician, best known as a founding member and the longtime drummer of heavy metal band Lamb of God from 1994 to 2019.

 He was also a Grammy Award winning member of Megadeth from 2015 to 2016, appearing on their fifteenth album, Dystopia.

 Early life and influences

+Christopher Adler was born on November 23, 1972.
+Growing up he played multiple instruments, first the piano with his mother who was a singer and pianist herself.
+During middle school he played alto saxophone, acoustic guitar and bass guitar.
+During his high school years he played in multiple local bands.

 His influences include former Wrathchild America and former Godsmack drummer Shannon Larkin, and Stewart Copeland of The Police.
 Other influences are John Bonham, Dave Lombardo, Gar Samuelson, Lars Ulrich, Billy Cobham, and Gene Hoglan.

 In an interview with DRUM! magazine, Adler describes his first drum kit as a disaster:

 "The bass drum legs were different lengths so they wouldn't touch the ground at the same time.
 Every time I would hit it, it would wobble from left to right.
 The cymbal stands were duct taped together, and I think after two or three times playing the kit, the pedalboard actually broke in half because it was made of that crappy old fake metal."

 Career

+Lamb of God

+Adler attended Virginia Commonwealth University, in Richmond, Virginia where he met John Campbell, Mark Morton, and Matt Conner the four of them started a band named Burn the Priest in 1994.
+Following multiple lineup changes, they recruited vocalist Randy Blythe and released their eponymous 1999 debut under their original band moniker, Burn the Priest.
+When guitarist Abe Spear left and was replaced by Adler’s younger brother, Willie, the group renamed itself Lamb of God.
+They signed with Prosthetic Records in 2000 and released New American Gospel in September of that year.
+He went on to release 8 albums as a member of Lamb of God/Burn the Priest including two gold records for Ashes of the Wake (2004) and Sacrament (2006).